 651-201-7789, erik.misselt@state.mn.us

-The Executive Director reports to a fifteen-member Board appointed by the Governor.
-He directs the licensing system for Minnesota's 10,500-plus state, county and municipal peace officers and part-time officers.
+The Executive Director reports to a seventeen-member board appointed by the governor.
+He directs the licensing system for more than 10,000 Minnesota state, county and municipal peace officers.
 The licensing system includes components of minimum selection criteria, professional standards, continuing education, complaint investigation, and the rule-making process.
-He also collaborates with law enforcement agencies, higher education programs, the legislature, and the Office of the Governor on issues germane to POST functions and responsibilities.
+He also collaborates with law enforcement agencies, higher education programs, the legislature, and the Office of the Governor on issues germane to POST Board functions and responsibilities.

 Schyler Beaty, Assistant Executive Director